 How to Add SSL to Your Internal Intranet 4 options for secure HTTPS access inside your network.

 Even if your intranet never leaves your internal network, securing it with HTTPS is a smart move - especially if you're handling sensitive data or facing compliance requirements.
-Below are four ways to add SSL to your internal intranet site, depending on your setup.

 - Free and fast to set up